Google Flights: A Quick Way to Find Cheap Fares

 Travelers can see if their flight has WiFiTravelers can filter their search by alliances, in particular, Oneworld, SkyTeam, and Star Alliance, so that they can plan their trips depending on whether or not they have miles or points to redeem.

-Feeling lucky?
+Feeling ambitious?
 Click “I’m Feeling Lucky” on the map and Google will choose the location for your next trip based on your search history, with a graph to show you when flights will be cheapest.

 What are people saying?